 Once these basic questions have been answered we can advise what to do, and, you’ll be pleased to hear there are numerous options.

-What we must point out however is, an approach we can’t recommend it for the ‘seller’ to put short term 10-Day detectors in place.
-Unfortunately these can be tampered with and therefore not always an accurate picture of the real issue (and we’ve had previous experience of this!).
+We must state at this point, we do not recommend the ‘seller place short term 10-Day detectors.
+Unfortunately, these can be tampered with and therefore are not always an accurate picture of the real issue (and we’ve had previous experience of this!).

 The better, safer and more accurate course of action is to use a qualified radon-reduction company, like A1 Radon.
-Then, a survey of the property, either desktop or physically, can be conducted and advice given on the ‘worst-case scenario’ radon reduction costs.
+A survey of the property, either virtually or in person, is conducted and advice is given on the ‘worst-case scenario’ radon reduction costs should this be necessary.

 The most important thing to understand when buying or selling a property that may have radon ingress is not to panic.
 As we always say in the industry the only way to truly know a property’s radon levels is to test.

-Which is why we are here to help; and can offer both advice and remedial actions.
+This is why we’re here to help and offer both advice and remedial actions.
 So you and your family can look forward to living in your new home knowing it’s safe to do so.

 Call us on 01676 463060 if you’re buying or selling a property and would welcome a chat.